-It was the year anniversary of all us working from home recently, and I think a lot of us got a shock at how an entire year had rolled past since we had left our offices and workplaces for the last time.
+It's been well over a year since we left our offices and workplaces for the last time.
 Since we'd had coffee breaks with coworkers.
 Since we'd had a breakthrough on a project and run to our desk to spend an inspired afternoon typing away.

 We all miss these things, the social life that comes with a job, the camaraderie of an office, the clear lines between work life and home life.
 Our home spaces have been crazy to live and work in the last while, with kids home from school or housemates working in the next room, our bedrooms becoming offices and lunch breaks involving laundry and damage control to whatever the kids have managed to get up to that morning.
 And something I think we've all learned is exactly how important it is to delineate the different parts of our lives, now that they're all happening in the same space; the home.